 The three of us decided to watch our first local amateur show, at which point we decided to fight.
 This was a pivotal point in my life, since I had just graduated college, accepted my first job as a teacher, and found a solid training facility at Excalibur fitness.
 We began training with Kerry Schall and coordinated training sessions for a small group of fighters at the gym.
 During this time I had key victories over Gary Myers and Aaron Brink, at which time Monte Cox began managing me.
 I went on to beat Dennis Reed, Travis Fulton and Marvin Eastman.
 However, it seemed our skill level had peaked at Excalibur, and we needed more training partners and resources to excel in MMA.

 Once again, I found myself at another pivotal point of my life.
 I met my wife, we bought our first house, I quit teaching to train full-time and I found several new training facilities and coaches.
 It was also at this point that I was offered my first fight in the UFC.
-I presently train at facilities run by Mike Ferguson, a strength and conditioning coach (Powerstation Gym), Jorge Gurgel, a Brazilian Jiu Jitsu Black Belt (JG MMA Academy); Neal Rowe, a Muay Thai instructor (Sacan Martial Arts); and Rob Radford, a boxing instructor (Boxing 4 Fitness).
+I presently train at facilities run by Mike Ferguson, a strength and conditioning coach (Powerstation Gym), Jorge Gurgel, a Brazilian Jiu Jitsu Black Belt (JG MMA Academy), and Neal Rowe, a Muay Thai instructor (Sacan Martial Arts).